Thursday, November 7

 Internationally celebrated, multiple award-winning media personality, Tushar Unadkat, CEO, Creative Director of MUKTA Advertising and Founder, Executive Director of Nouveau iDEA, Canada holds a Master of Design from the University of Dundee, Scotland, and an Honors Degree in Photography from University of Wolverhampton, England.

-Unadkat’s largest contribution to the artistic community is Nouveau iDEA: New International Dimension in Entertainment and Arts, an NPO that disseminates information, produces and promotes international arts with 85,000+ readerships, 8,500 network members and FB group has 13,000 members.
+Unadkat’s largest contribution to the artistic community is Nouveau iDEA: New International Dimension in Entertainment and Arts, an NPO that disseminates information, produces and promotes international arts:

 In Toronto, Tushar dedicates his time to more altruistic endeavors; he is a board member for diverse organizations.
 However, his pursuits are still international, and he successfully executes the direction of cinema and media arts management in Canada and abroad.